DEV3L/Custom-GPTs/LeanDog - Intelligent Engineering with AI/README.md

 2. **Testing and Refinement**:

-   - Test the GPT by asking it a few questions relevant to Alex Morgan's role.
+   - Test the GPT by asking it a few questions relevant to Tyler Morgan's role.
    - Refine the instructions and context as needed to improve the accuracy and relevance of the responses.

 ### 5. Using the GPT